l4mbd41st/Velocity/README.md

-# Velocity
+# 🍃 Velocity
-Ddosing tool.
-Skidded from WasVR.
+Velocity is a simple lightweight dosing tool.